Arkinstroy/startup/README.md

 Simon DB

 Although I already knew the basics of databases, it helped to learn about storing sensitive information in environment variables.
 In my startup, this is probably something I should change by storing API keys in the environment variables instead of in the code itself.
 That way it is not visible publicly.

+Simon Login

+I learned how to send status codes that indicate how a certain web operation went.
+It's interesting to see the similarities between the server code made in Java for CS 240 and this code.
+Both match urls to fetch different services and send responses based on these requests.
+I like how Javascript and Node makes this process very simple and intuitive.
+The code is very streamlined and not bulky, unlike Java.